mlr-org/mlr-org-website/README.md

 # mlr3 website

-The [mlr-org.com](https://mlr-org.com/) website is created with [Distill for R Markdown](https://rstudio.github.io/distill/website.html) and publish with github pages.
+The [mlr-org.com](https://mlr-org.com/) website is created with [Distill for R Markdown](https://rstudio.github.io/distill/website.html) and published with [GitHub Pages](https://docs.github.com/en/pages).

 ## How to add a new blog post